djangopbx/djangopbx-docs/docs/portal/applications/callcentres/wallboard.rst

 * **Ringing:** Amber
 * **Answered:** Green

-The numbers at the very bottom of the Agent card is the number of hours, minutes an seconds since the status last changed.
+The numbers at the very bottom of the Agent card is the number of hours, minutes and seconds since the status last changed.
 An Agent who is yet to log in for the first time will display "Never" on this line.